Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow: Silent bugs in Keras and TensorFlow

 \subsubsection{Labeling and Classification}

-We manually analyzed all issues following an open coding procedure \cite{seaman1999qualitative} similar to previous studies \cite{DL_bugs_2, DL_faults}.
+To answer RQ1, we manually analyzed all issues following an open coding procedure \cite{seaman1999qualitative} similar to previous studies \cite{DL_bugs_2, DL_faults}.
+This allowed us to find categories based on our observations from the extracted issues.
 We aimed to inductively create the categories in a bottom-up way by analyzing the bugs.

-To analyze problems caused by \emph{silent bugs} and characterize them, we focus on their potential impact on the user's program and the component of the Keras/TensorFlow responsible for the bug.
+To analyze problems caused by \emph{silent bugs} and characterize them, we focus on their potential impact on the user's program and the component of the Keras API responsible for the bug.
 Therefore, we investigated each of \textbf{77} bug reports from two aspects: \begin{enumerate} \item What is the effect of the bug?
 That is, what did it cause on the program (\eg{} accuracy loss, wrong UI output, ...). \item What are the Keras/TensorFlow components in which silent bugs occur? \end{enumerate}

-Regarding the impact of the bug, to propose a classification label, we used the descriptions of bugs in the issues as well as gist and/or the example provided to showcase the problem.
+To propose a classification label for the bugs' impacts, we used the descriptions of bugs in the issues as well as the gist and/or the example provided to showcase the problem.
 We call defined labels \textit{impact scenarios}.
+Note that, contrary to traditional bugs, \textit{silent bugs} do not exhibit obvious symptoms in the traditional sense, such as crash or hang.
+As such, what we refer to \enquote{impact} here translates to the effects on the user's program that got noticed through some careful analysis without any clear symptoms.
+Thus, we will use the term \enquote{impact scenario} to refer to that non-obvious \textit{symptoms} produced by silent bugs.
+The goal of this RQ is to describe the main consequences of silent bugs in users' programs.

-In the case of the library's components, we identified modules of the Keras API \cite{kerasAPI} which were involved in the error.
+In the case of the library's components for RQ2, we identified modules of the Keras API \cite{kerasAPI} which were involved in the error.
 Note that some modules affected are hidden in the API the user has access to, but are present in the repository of TensorFlow (\eg{} \enquote{engine} module) \cite{tensor-code}.
 We considered mainly the API documentation, yet we will also make use of the TensorFlow repository.
 The buggy component was deduced by going through the bug-fix commit and looking at which files were affected by a change.
 If no commit reference was available, the reviewer inferred the potential buggy component from the description and discussion in the issue report.
+We further refined this aspect by labelling the root cause of the bugs based on the fix commits available using the taxonomy proposed by \cite{jia2021symptoms}, to compare the root causes distribution when selecting any kind of bugs or focusing specifically on silent bugs.
+The goal of this RQ is to highlight components that are more prone to be affected by silent bugs and what are the common root causes of silent bugs.